Johnny-Morgan/hike-logger/static/testing/TESTING.md

 The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) service was used to validate the CSS code.

 - 2 errors were found.
-These errors occured because the custom light-green and green variables were used in the linear-gradient function.
+These errors occurred because the custom light-green and green variables were used in the linear-gradient function.
 This seems to be a quirk of the W3C CSS validator as discussed [here](https://stackoverflow.com/questions/64754909/css-validator-error-value-error-background-100-is-not-a-color-stop-value) on stackoverflow.
-A solution would be to replace the custom variables with the original hex values but I decided to leave the code as is, to make it easier to read and maintain.
+A solution would be to replace the custom variables with the original hex values but I decided to leave the code as it is, to make it easier to read and maintain.

 - A total of 29 warnings were found.